Diz312/template-repo/README.md

 3) Environment
 - Copy `.env.example` to `.env` at repo root and adjust values as needed.

-## Logging (12‑factor friendly)
-- All logs are emitted as JSON to stdout.
-- During development, capture to local files via tee while still writing to stdout:
-  - Backend: `uvicorn app.main:app --reload 2>&1 | tee -a log/backend-dev.log`
-  - Web: `npm run dev 2>&1 | tee -a log/web-dev.log`
-- The `log/` folder is committed but the contents are ignored (see `.gitignore`).

 ## CI & Releases
 - CI runs on PRs to `main`: